Daniel-KM/Omeka-S-module-BlockPlus/README.md

 Furthermore, it is possible to add footnotes inside each html field.

 For the templates:
+- accordion: display an accordion, for example for a faq.
+The accordion parts are set with the html heading `h3`.
+- dialog: display a html dialog box.
+The name of the dialog box should be set in the field "class", for example `dialog-info`.
+To open it, add a button or an anchor somewhere in the page with the class "button-dialog" and the attribute "data-dialog-name", that should be the same than the name of the dialog:
+  `<button class="button-dialog" data-dialog-name="dialog-info">Open me!</button>`.
 - glossary: display a glossary (see block Block above).
 - page header: a default template with a specific class.